 Our 12-month didactic curriculum encompasses 9 fundamental domains of Physical Medicine and Rehabilitation.
 The longitudinal curriculum encourages progressive learning and allows residents to apply textbook knowledge to their clinical experiences.
-Topics

 To promote professional development, residents are expected to develop and deliver presentations.
 During PGY 2, residents are

 required to present a Mortality and Morbidity Conference and a case report lecture.
 During PGY 3 and 4, residents are required to present one journal club article and one case report each year.

-includes hands-on ultrasound and electrodiagnostics educations.
-Residents learn the basics of ultrasound scanning and anatomy correlates for guided injections, and they learn accurate electrode placement
+includes hands-on workshops focusing on aspects of ultrasound application, electrodiagnostics set up, and injection techniques.
+Residents learn the basics of ultrasound scanning and anatomy correlates for guided injections, and they learn accurate electrode

 placement for common nerve conduction studies.